 When solving any type of technical problem, there are a series of questions you must ask yourself to get to the root of the problem.

-Typically, you review the items that you can control first, and then move on to the more complicated and less controllable ones.
+Typically, you review the items that you can control first and then move on to the more complicated and less controllable items.
 Doing so in a systematic approach will help you pinpoint the issue your experiencing and what you need to fix.

 Check Your Internet Plan